OECD Home › Environment › Publications & Documents › Directories / Index

 Directories / Index

 Without new policies, by 2050, freshwater availability will be further strained, with 2.3 billion more people than today projected to be living in river basins experiencing severe water stress.
-OECD Secretary-General makes the case for action on wastewater management and water quality this week.
+Today: OECD celebrates World Toilet Day (19 November 2013).

 The CCXG (formerly called the Annex I Expert Group) is a group of government delegates and experts from OECD and other industrialised countries.
 Its aim is to promote dialogue on and enhance understanding of technical issues in the international climate change negotiations.

 The OECD supports countries of Eastern Europe, Caucasus and Central Asia (EECCA) to reconcile their environment and economic goals thus addressing the heavy environmental legacy of the Soviet model of development.
 This support is provided within the framework of the Task Force for the Implementation of the Environmental Action Programme (the EAP Task Force).

 Greening Economies in the Eastern Neighbourhood” (EaP GREEN) programme is being implemented by OECD in co-operation with UNECE, UNEP, and UNIDO to assist the European Union’s Eastern Partnership (EaP) countries in their transition to green economies.

 The OECD launched this follow-up project to the Environmental Outlook.
 A broad global assessment that encompass the economic growth implications of several environmental challenges.